 The model's prediction for the 1972 firm-size distribution is shown in Figure 7.
 It fits remarkably well.
 The firm-size distribution shifts somewhat between 1972 and 2000.
-The model mimics this shift, even though the 2000 firm-size distribution was not targeted.10 In the model the smallest firms get cut between 1972 and 2000.
-This means that the remaining small firms in the left tail of the distribution now account for a larger fraction of payroll.

 Now, monitoring and the provision of financial services are abstract goods, so it hard to know what a reasonable change in z should be.
 One could think about measuring productivity in the financial sector, as is often done, by \mathbf{k}/\mathbf{l}m , where \mathbf{k} is the aggregate amount of credit extended by financial sector and \mathbf{l}m is the aggregate labor that it employs.
-By this traditional measure, productivity in the financial sector rose by 3.8 percent between 1973
+By this traditional measure, productivity in the financial sector rose by 3.8 percent between 1973 and 2000.
+Berger (2003, Table 5) estimates that productivity in the commercial banking sector increased by 2.2 percent a year over this same period (which includes the troublesome productivity slowdown) and by 3.2 percent from 1982 to 2000.
+The model's ability to match cross-country differences in the efficiency of financial intermediation and differences in the interest-rate spreads between borrowers and lenders will be addressed in Section 10.